MagHammond91/project_sql/README.md

 | tableau       | 219               | $146,970       |
 | nosql         | 31                | $146,110       |

-*The most optimal (Top 20) skill for data sacientist sorted by salary Table*
+*The most optimal (Top 20) skill for data scientist sorted by salary Table*